How to create a board member portal on your website

 Next, create a section that helps board members easily identify what you need right now.
 This might be a link to your current campaign, easy to follow links to your social media sites, volunteer opportunities, etc.

-Use a divider (the line tool in Squarespace) and add a section that has documents from previous meetings, organized by date.
+Use a divider (or the line tool in Squarespace) and add a section that has documents from previous meetings, organized by date.
 This will be a handy resource for all members, but especially new members.
 (No more scrambling to get all those items organized for your new members)

 Check your Google Analytics to see how many views the page gets before each meeting, which links were clicked, which other pages were visited during the same session.